pyroutes/pyroutes.github.com/_sphinx/reference/settings.rst

 .. attribute:: MIDDLEWARE

    A list of the enabled middlewares to be run, from outer to inner.
-   You should always append to this list if enabling more middleware, as the defaults should always be there.
+   You most likely want to keep the default middleware classes if enabling more middleware.
+Also, note that for the ErrorHandlerMiddleware to handle errors it *must* be the last element of the list.

    You can read more about middleware here :ref:`middleware`.

-   **Default**: ``['pyroutes.middleware.errors.NotFoundMiddleware',
+   **Default**: ``('pyroutes.middleware.errors.NotFoundMiddleware',
-   'pyroutes.middleware.errors.ErrorHandlerMiddleware',]``
+   'pyroutes.middleware.errors.ErrorHandlerMiddleware',)``

 .. attribute:: SITE_ROOT